 You’ve heard tales of this mythical beast for years, this unicorn, this Loch Ness Monster.
-Now it’s the summer before your senior year, and it is time to confront this elusive creature head on.
+Now it’s senior year, and it is time to confront this elusive creature head on.

 Behold, the college essay!
 Thar She Blows!